rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 **Important:** The examples and exercises in this course are designed to work if you execute your scripts from the folder they are stored in.
 So you must navigate into the relevant folder before you execute your script.
 If your script is called `hello.py`, you must *always* execute it exactly like this: `python hello.py`.
 On some computers it is possible to just type `hello.py` without `python` in front of it.
 Do *not* do that.
 Do *not* "drag" the script file into the Terminal either.

 #### Exercise
 Try to swap the two lines of code in the file and run the program again.
-What does it show now?
+What does it print now?

 #### Exercise
 Try to make the program print a greeting to yourself.
 Something like this:

 ```
-$ python hello.py
 Hello Sarah!
 ```